nadanai263/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 My interests lie at the intersection of physics, biology and engineering.
-At EPFL I am carrying out research in cell-free synthetic biology, with the aim of enabling quantitative and predictive forward engineering in these simplified systems.
+At Edinburgh, I am carrying out research in cell-free synthetic biology, with the aim of enabling quantitative and predictive forward engineering in these simplified systems.

 This work develops foundational technology for the growing field of cell-free synthetic biology.
 It also provides a unique approach to understanding life by building it up from its most basic components.